 - Be enrolled in the Dietrich School of Arts and Sciences.

 - Have a desire to help new students.

-New UTAs are required to attend an orientation session and a large group workshop with returning UTAs.
+New UTAs are required to attend an orientation session.
 You will be matched with an instructor based on your class schedule.
-We will notify you of your instructor and class time in July.
+We will notify you of your instructor and class time during the summer.

 How to Become a UTA